-Tourist: A temporary visitors staying at least 24 hours over night in the country visited whose journey is for the purpose of a) leisure (holiday recreation, sports etc.) or b) Business (family mission meeling, health study or religion).
+Tourist : A temporary visitors staying at least 24 hours over night in the country visited whose journey is for the purpose of (a) leisure (holiday recreation, sports etc.) or (b) Business (family mission meeling, health study or religion).

-On the other hand a person visiting a country other than that which he has usual place of residence for a reason after that following an occupation remunerated from withen the country visited.
+Visitor : On the other hand a person visiting a country other than that which he has usual place of residence for a reason; after that when he following an occupation remunerated from within the country visited, he is known as a visitor.

-Excursionists: A temporary visitors staying lss than 24 hrs. in the country visited.
-In the nutshell it can be inferred that tourist visit a destination with the purpose for pleasure without the intent of immigrating and not involved in any earning.
+Excursionist : A temporary visitor staying less than 24 hrs. in the country visited is known as an excursionist.
+In the nutshell it can be inferred that tourist visits a destination with the purpose for pleasure without the intent of immigrating and not involved in any earning.
 A visitor is however not involved in laking up any economic occupation for earning in the destination visited by him/her.
-On the other hand an excursionist are people visiting country or destination other than his usual residence for a short period of 24 hrs or less.
+On the other hand an excursionist is a person visiting country or destination other than his usual residence for a short period of 24 hrs or less.